 Always specify in a tag line at the end of an article, at the bottom of an advertisement, or at the bottom of the first page of a brochure or promotional literature that these certification marks belong to the National Association of Legal Assistants.
-Example: "CP® is a certification mark of the National Association of Legal Assistants."
+Example: "CP[®] is a certification mark of

-With the CP® or ACP® mark, it is permissible to add "Certified Paralegal" or "Advanced Certified Paralegal" after the mark itself so that your nonlawyer status is clearly indicated on firm promotional literature and other documents that may carry the marks.
+With the CP[®] or ACP[®] mark, it is permissible to add "Certified Paralegal" or "Advanced Certified Paralegal" after the mark itself so that your nonlawyer status is clearly indicated on firm promotional literature and other documents that may carry the marks.
 However, your nonlawyer status must be clearly stated at the outset of any communications.